From quasi-local definitions to a dynamical potential: A unified framework for evolving circular orbits in dynamical spacetimes: Theoretical Framework

 \item [(2)] The particle has zero radial acceleration, i.e.

-\end{itemize} where $r_o$ represents the radius of the circular orbit and a prime represents the differential with respect to $r_o$.
-From these conditions, one can get the equations of circular orbits in static spacetime.
+where $r_o$ is the radius of the circular orbit and a prime denotes differential with respect to $r_o$. \end{itemize} From these conditions, one can derive the equations for circular orbits in static spacetime.